bcc-code/bcc-linq/README.md

 IApiClient client = ...;

-var queryable = client.GetAsQueryable("persons");  // URL path of the API

-var persons = from person in queryable
+var persons = from person in client.Persons
               where person.Country == "NO"  // Note: Equals(person.Country, "NO") works, too
               select new
               {